Xanthius: Mythology

 Through the wrath of Aphrodite, Leucippus fell in love with his own sister.
 The passion turned out too strong for him to suppress, so he addressed his mother, imploring her to help him and threatening that he would kill himself if she didn't.
 She united the girl to Leucippus, and they consorted for a while.
 But the girl was already betrothed to another man, to whom someone reported the matter.
 The groom went on to inform Xanthius, without telling him the name of the seducer.
 Xanthius went straight to his daughter's chamber, where she was together with Leucippus right at the moment.
 On hearing him enter, she tried to escape, but Xanthius hit her with a dagger, thinking that he was slaying the seducer, and killed her.
 Leucippus, failing to recognize his father at first, slew him.
 When the truth was revealed, he had to leave the country and took part in colonization of Crete and the lands in Asia Minor.
-Later, he was loved by Leucophrye.
+Later, he was loved by Leucophryne.